rescala-lang/REScala/Documentation/DocumentationProject/src/main/tut/manual.md

 # Imperative events

-*Rescala* imperative events are triggered imperatively by the programmer.
+*REScala* imperative events are triggered imperatively by the programmer.
 One can think to imperative events as a generalization of a method call which supports (multiple) bodies that are registered and unregistered dynamically.